Kanne Radha: Plot

 Raja and Radha keep running into each other, and he finally declares his love for her.
 The latter gladly agrees though she is unaware of his background.
-On the other hand, Nataraj who has fallen in love with Geetha, requests Raja to go in place of him and reject the bride his father has seen for him.
+On the other hand, Nataraj who has fallen in love with Geetha, requests Raja to go in his place and reject the bride his father has seen for him.
 A reluctant Raja goes to the girl's house posing to be Nataraj, only to find out that the girl is none other than Radha.
 Dumbstruck yet overjoyed, Raja readily agrees and the wedding gets fixed.
 Nataraj pretends to be Raja's driver in order to marry Geetha.
 Before the wedding, Vadivu successfully undergoes eye transplantation.
 But to Raja's dismay, she forbids him to marry Radha.
 On being questioned she relates how many years back, Sokkalingam had married but abandoned her the next day.
-Raja however insists that he use his marriage to exact revenge for his sister's situation.
+Raja however, insists that he use his marriage to exact revenge for his sister's situation.

 After the wedding he refuses to accept Radha as his wife, leaving the marriage incomplete.
 This causes much heartache to Radha and her family.
 Their relationship is further broken when Raja's true identity (of being a taxi driver) is revealed, and Radha's parents insult him time and time again.
 Later, Sokkalingam offers him money to leave the house, to which Raja agrees.
 However he had other plans and accepted the money just to bring out Sokkalingam's atrocities.
 Deep down, Raja loves Radha and is waiting for the right time to tell her the reasons behind his actions.
 But she is heartbroken thinking that Raja loved her only for her money.

 Why did Raja accept Sokkalingam's bribe?
-Will Sokkalingam realize his mistake and accept Vadivu?
-Will Radha ever realize Raja's true love for her?
+Will Sokkalingam realise his mistake and accept Vadivu?
+Will Radha ever realise Raja's true love for her?
 Will they reunite?
 This forms the intriguing second half of the story.